supanut-w/supanut-w/README.md

 // TODO: Add introduction

-## Skills: REACT / JS / HTML / CSS / NODE
+## Skills: ...
 // TODO: Add pics of each skills

-## Emaples of Work
+## Examples of Work
-// TODO: Add example of my works in path.
+// TODO: Add example of my works as a link/path to a project.

 ## Contact
 // TODO: Contact (Linkedin)